Gold Bar

 • Does it improve customer satisfaction?

-Taking the time to explain how the solution will benefit not only the organization but employees as well will encourage staff to adopt it instead of resist it.
+Taking the time to explain how the solution will benefit not only the organization, but employees as well, will encourage staff to embrace it instead of resist it.

 2. Not Providing Adequate Training

 Helping your team learn more about the new technology your organization has implemented is worth the time investment.
-They’ll improve their job performance and reap the full potential of the system.
+They’ll improve their job performance and reap the full potential and benefits of the system.

 3. Not Designating a Point Person

-Even hands-off technology — marketing automation, automatic cloud backup, etc. — needs someone to monitor the results to make sure the tool is performing as expected.
-When implementing a new solution, appoint an internal administrator who’s familiar with how the system works and understands the results it should deliver.
+Even hands-off technology (marketing automation, automatic cloud backup, etc.) needs someone to monitor it to make sure the tool is performing as expected.
+When implementing a new key control system, appoint an internal administrator who’s familiar with how the system works and understands the results it should deliver.

 The person doesn’t necessarily have to be a member of management, but they should be a full-time, trustworthy employee who’s been with the organization at least a year.
 You’ll want to designate more than one administrator in the following situations:

 • Your organization has high turnover.
-Having more than one person monitoring technology helps avoid interrupting business operations if one of those people leaves.
+Having more than one person monitoring the system helps avoid interrupting business operations if one of those people leaves.

-• The technology provides access to valuable assets.
-Checks and balances are essential if someone is handling sensitive data or valuable assets.
+• You manage valuable assets.
+Checks and balances are essential if you handle valuable assets such as sensitive data or expensive equipment.

-By designating one or more point people for the technology, you can ensure that your investment is meeting your expectations.
+By designating one or more point people for your new key control system, you can be confident your investment is meeting your expectations.

 4. Not Sharing Goals and Expectations